 During the game they'll "pass the hat" for donations.
 (Baseball caps, actually.
 Caps are passed along through the crowd, and we toss our donations in.)

-The teams are non-profit organizations, so they appreciate donations to help pay for bats, balls and other team necessities.
+CCBL teams are non-profit organizations, and they appreciate donations to help pay for bats, balls and other team necessities.

 FYI: The cap-passing is a totally no-pressure thing.
 If you can give a few dollars or so, great!
 If not, that's perfectly okay, too.